Federal Transfer Taxes

 How do the estate, gift, and generation-skipping transfer taxes work?

-Federal transfer taxes include estate, gift and generation-skipping taxes.
+Federal transfer taxes include estate, gift, and generation-skipping taxes.
 The federal estate tax applies to the transfer of property at death.
 The gift tax applies to transfers made while a person is living.
 The generation-skipping transfer tax is an additional tax on a transfer of property that skips a generation.

-- An additional amount each year is also exempted from both the gift tax and the lifetime exemption.
-This exemption, $14,000 in 2017, is indexed for inflation in $1,000 increments and is granted separately for each recipient.
-Thus, a married couple with three children could give their children a total of $84,000 each year ($14,000 from each parent to each child) without owing tax or counting toward the lifetime exemption.
+How do gift taxes work?
+Congress enacted the gift tax in 1932 to prevent donors from avoiding the estate tax by transferring their wealth before they died.
+The tax provides a lifetime exemption that is the same as the estate tax exemption and is integrated with it (i.e., gifts reduce the exemption amount available for estate tax purposes).
+Beyond that exemption, donors pay gift tax at the same top rate (40 percent) that applies for estate tax purposes.
+An additional amount each year is also exempted from both the gift tax and the lifetime exemption.
+This annual exclusion ($19,000 per recipient in 2025) is indexed for inflation and is granted separately for each recipient.
+Thus, a married couple with three children could give their children a total of $114,000 each year ($19,000 from each parent to each child) without owing tax or counting toward the lifetime exemption.
+Regardless of size, gifts received are not taxable income to the recipient.

+How does the generation-skipping transfer tax work?
 Congress enacted the GST tax in 1976 to prevent families from avoiding the estate tax for one or more generations by making gifts or bequests directly to grandchildren or great-grandchildren.
 The GST tax effectively imposes a second layer of tax (using the exemption and the top tax rate under the estate tax) on wealth transfers to recipients who are two or more generations younger than the donor.

 Estate Planning – Beyond the Basics